TrshPuppy/obsidian-notes/computers/linux/package-managment.md

 apt.conf.d  auth.conf.d  preferences.d  sources.list  sources.list.d  trusted.gpg.d
 ```

-To see all of the repositories added to your source list:
+To see all of the repositories added to your source list
 ```shell
 cat sources.list
 ## Note, this file is written by cloud-init on first boot of an instance